 The parent property for virtual disk backing information must be set to null.
-In the sample code for creating a virtual machine, find vim.vm.device.VirtualDisk.FlatVer2BackingInfo on page 76 and page 77.
+In the sample code for creating a virtual machine, find vim.vm.device.VirtualDisk.FlatVer2BackingInfo under SCSI disk one and SCSI disk two.
 The null setting is required because the pre-backup snapshot causes the parent property to be populated with a reference to the base disk.